This is me telling my story

 I believe in the power of our stories and the healing in letting ourselves be seen.
 As we are.
 I believe that our words and our work hold the key to change and freedom, for us all.
 I live in rural Sweden, where forests are deep, winters are dark and midsummer nights lasts forever.
 My favourite people on this earth are my two daughters.

 The owl is my animal.

 And I love tea.
 I mentioned that already?
-Well, here’s
+Well, it bears repeating:

 “There is no trouble so